latticexyz/mud/.changeset/thin-chairs-compare.md

 "@latticexyz/store": major
 ---

-Changed the `userTypes` property to accept `{ filePath: string, internalType: SchemaAbiType }` to enable strong inference of types from the config.
+Changed the `userTypes` property to accept `{ filePath: string, internalType: SchemaAbiType }` to enable strong type inference from the config.